GlobeletJS/tile-stencil/README.md

 - `layer`: An element from the [layers] property of a Mapbox style document

 #### Return value
-A back link to the modified layer.
-(NOTE: the input layer is changed!)
-The following properties are changed:
+A modified layer, where the following properties are changed:
 - `layer.filter` is replaced by a filter function, which can be used to filter features to the appropriate subset to be used in this layer, e.g., `layerFeatures = features.filter(layer.filter);`